 The Sunday Post, ****

 Recommended by The Huffington Post

 The 900 Club is the second full-length spoken word theatre show created by Ross McFarlane, Ellen Renton, Shannon O"Neill and Bibi June, and their first production under the name 'In The Works'.
 It was created in early 2018.
 It is a character piece that blends minimalistic theatre and Scottish performance poetry.
-The show debuted at the Scottish Poetry Library as part of the Edinburgh Fringe 2018, and had a highly succesful 10-day run.
+The show debuted at the Scottish Poetry Library as part of the Edinburgh Fringe 2018.
 It has since been performed as part of UNCON 2.0 at Perth Theatre, the To Absent Friends festival in Glasgow, and was performed on a bus as part of UKYA City Takeover: Nottingham 2019 and Festival of Audacity in Birmingham.